The Ultimate Baklava Cheesecake: A Step-by-Step Guide to the World’s Most Decadent Fusion Dessert

 Ingredients

-• 2 1 cup Unsalted butter (melted)
+• 2 1 cup Unsalted butter, melted

-• 6 1 cup Sour cream
+• 6 1 cup Sugar and 1 cup Sour cream

-• 9 3/4 cup Honey and 1/2 cup Water (for syrup)
+• 9 1 cup Honey and 1/2 cup Water (for syrup)

 Instructions

-The Cultural Synthesis of Baklava Cheesecake
+The Art of the Baklava Cheesecake

 Mastering the Phyllo Foundation